 How can I get the most out of a styling session?

 When working with a Personal Stylist you will obtain the most benefit from your session if you relax and trust the process.
 A great Stylist will never force you into a look that you are not comfortable with and there should never be any pressure to purchase.
 Styling sessions with clients who are reluctant to try anything new or are firmly set in old ways are never as productive as those who embrace change.
-The objective of the exercise is to challenge and step out of the comfort zone.
+The objective of the exercise is to challenge yourself and step out of the comfort zone.
+If you want to make real and meaningful change, the more open minded you are, the better the result.

 Why should I work with you over another Stylist?